engenny/front/README.md

 ## 💻 Prerequisites

-Before starting, you will need to have the following tools installed on your machine: Git , Vue.js, Vuex, Bootstrap .
+Before starting, you will need to have the following tools installed on your machine: Git , Vue.js, Vuex, Bootstrap, Node.js .
 Also, it's nice to have an editor to work with the code like VSCode .

 ### ⚙️ Running